 The school observes the following holidays and will not conduct classes on these days: New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day, Indigenous People Day, Thanksgiving Day, Thanksgiving Friday, Christmas Eve, Christmas Day & New Year's Eve.

-Winter Break is for Didactic Students Only: No class assignments the week of Christmas and New Year.
+Winter Break: No class assignments during the week of Christmas and New Year.
 Dates will be announced on class schedules.
+No clinical assignments for MA and X-ray students only during the winter break.